 Significance: Does the project address an important issue or a critical barrier in the field?
 Is the prior research that serves as the key support for the proposed project rigorous?
 If the aims of the project are achieved, how will scientific knowledge and/or technical capability be improved?
 How will successful completion of the aims affect the concepts, methods, and technologies related to the manufacture, distribution, and marketing of tobacco products?

-Investigator(s): (Are the PD(s)/PI(s), collaborators, and other researchers well suited to the project?
-If Early Stage Investigators or those in the early stages of independent careers, do they have appropriate experience and training?
+Investigator(s): Are the PD(s)/PI(s), collaborators, and other researchers well suited to the project?
+If applicants are Early-Stage Investigators or those in the early stages of independent careers, do they have appropriate experience and training?
 If established, have they demonstrated an ongoing record of accomplishments that have advanced their field(s)?
 If the project is collaborative or multi-PD/PI, do the investigators have complementary and integrated expertise; are their leadership approach, governance and organizational structure appropriate for the project?

 Evidence of future research and funding potential: Does the proposed research show unambiguous evidence of potential for future funding?
 Does the proposal adhere to the specific requirement regarding a clear explanation of the next steps toward external funding and provides details regarding an identified funding mechanism?